kaenovsky/ageChallenge/README.md

 # ageChallenge
-A simple java script to check if people's ages are old enough to drink.
+A simple js script to check if people's ages are old enough to drink.
 This is part of The complete JavaScript Course by Jonas Schmedtmann.